coribald/UsoNatsuBetterController/README.md

 dotnet build .\UsoNatsuBetterController.csproj -c Debug
 ```

-The output DLL will be:
+The plugin DLL will be:

 - `bin\Debug\UsoNatsuBetterController.dll`